animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-As of Spring Data for Apache Geode `Neumann/2.3`, it is now possible to enable auto transaction event publishing.
+As of Spring Data for GemFire `Neumann/2.3`, it is now possible to enable auto transaction event publishing.

 </div>